Every sexually active woman between the ages of 20 and 60 years should have regular cervical smear tests.

 Generally, adults should be at least annually and children every six months.
 For the convenience of our patients, we have integrated our asthma reviews with our nurse practitioner’s daily surgery sessions.
 This will enable patients to be seen at times that will fit more appropriately into their daily lives.

 Diabetes can affect many parts of the body, and it is vital that patients understand the importance of regular reviews.
-All diabetic patients are invited to attend this special clinic, run by Dr Mackintosh and Sister Waters.
+All diabetic patients are invited to attend this special clinic, run by the nursing team.
 As with the asthma reviews, our diabetic reviews will be integrated into the nurse practitioner's normal surgery sessions.

 Blood Pressure Review